maltemosbach/sold/README.md

 ## Training
-The training routine consists of two distinct steps: [pre-training a SAVi model](#pre-training-a-savi-model) and [training a SOLD model](#training-a-sold-model) on top of it.
+The training routine consists of two stages: [pre-training a SAVi model](#pre-training-a-savi-model) and [training a SOLD model](#training-a-sold-model) on top of it.

 ### Pre-training a SAVi model